-Applied Writing is a Trimester elective for juniors, seniors, and PG students; it aims to provide scaffolded cross-curriculum writing support for academic subjects as well as to meet student-centered writing needs in the areas of note-taking, applications, personal statements, supplemental writing, and formal correspondence, with special emphasis on clarity, word precision, sentence concision, transition, and audience.
-Through differentiated and feedback-based instruction, students pursue individual tracks of tasks that serve as learning vehicles for applying foundational writing strategies, solidifying essential language skills, and expanding discipline-specific vocabulary, with the overarching objectives to address individual challenges in the standard writing process, building independence in task management, and foster confidence in written expression.
+Applied Writing is an elective for Juniors, Seniors, and PG students.
+It aims to provide scaffolded cross-curriculum writing support for academic subjects as well as to meet student-centered writing needs in the areas of note-taking, research writing, applications, personal statements, supplemental writing, and formal correspondence--with special emphasis on clarity, transition, word precision, and sentence concision.
+Through differentiated and feedback-based instruction, students pursue individual tracks of tasks that serve as learning vehicles for applying foundational writing strategies, developing writing task management skills, and expanding discipline-specific vocabulary--with the overarching objectives to address individual challenges in the standard writing process, build independence in task management, and foster confidence in written expression.

-Thinking Visibly & Writing Visually
+Writing Visually

-Thinking Visibly & Writing Visually is a Trimester elective offered to students who already completed the foundational Thinking & Writing course; its design is based on the reflective teaching practice from Project Zero Visible Thinking developed by Harvard University as well as on the premise that the flow of a writer's word is as much a product of visualization as of abstract thought.
+Thinking Visibly & Writing Visually is an elective for PG students as well as students who have already completed the foundational Thinking & Writing course.
+Its design is based on the reflective teaching practice from Project Zero Visible Thinking developed by Harvard University as well as on the premise that the flow of a writer's word is as much a product of visualization as of abstract thought.
 The course aims to cultivate students' thinking dispositions and build students' linguistic neuroplasticity by letting the visual brain supercharge the verbal brain.
 With guided practice to reinforce the foundational writing strategies and the standard writing process, students explore the core Visible Thinking routines that help develop key skills of observation, interpretation, and questioning through engagement with art, images, and objects.
 By tapping into the power of verbalization and visualization, students can expand their habits of mind, energize their writer-self, and empower themselves in their quest for meaningful self-expression.